Constmar/Leathen-94-Splatoons/DT/The Occult Crescent/README.md

 Thanks to `ToolerOfLight` for which some of these presets have been based or translated, you can find their JPN presets [Here](https://github.com/ToolerofLight/myfiles/blob/main/Splatoon/%5B7.x%5D%E9%BB%84%E9%87%91%E3%81%AE%E3%83%AC%E3%82%AC%E3%82%B7%E3%83%BC/%E3%82%AF%E3%83%AC%E3%82%BB%E3%83%B3%E3%83%88%E3%82%A2%E3%82%A4%E3%83%AB/%E3%82%AF%E3%83%AC%E3%82%BB%E3%83%B3%E3%83%88%E3%82%A2%E3%82%A4%E3%83%AB%EF%BC%9A%E5%8D%97%E5%BE%81%E7%B7%A8.md)

-## Change Log

-### 31st May 2025
-  + Layouts are now the Boss Names, rasther than the CE name, to reflect correct naming standards
-  + Added debuff countdown to "Trade Tortoise" Ice/Fire/Knockback
-  + Adjusted "Mythic Idol" so the telegraphs are drawn a little earlier
-  + Adjusted "Command Urn" so the telegraphs are drawn a little earlier
-  + Added Fire/Ice tethers and destiation indicators to "Mysterious Mindflayer" _(however these will move based on the casts, you still need to eyeball the desinations)_

 ## [International] The Occult Crescent - South Horn

 ```